Sponsored Legislation

 Economic Development

-An Act to establish the Office of Outdoor Recreation (H.756)
+An Act to establish the Office of Outdoor Recreation (HD.2704)

 The Office of Outdoor Recreation was created in 2022 by the outgoing Baker-Polito Administration.
-This bill will codify this newly-established office into law.
+This bill aims to codify this office into law.

-An Act to promote jobs and economic growth in tourism (H.2715)
+An Act to promote jobs and economic growth in tourism (HD.2733)

 Education

-An Act to provide a sustainable future for rural schools (H.3567)
+An Act to provide a sustainable future for rural schools (HD.3619)

 Rural school districts in Massachusetts face unique and long-standing fiscal challenges.
 The Student Opportunity Act of 2019 acknowledged the need for the state to examine this area in further detail and established the Commission on the Long-term Fiscal Health of Rural School Districts for that purpose.
 This omnibus bill builds on the commission’s 36 recommendations and serves as a continuation of the work of the Student Opportunity Act.
 Passage of this legislation will ensure students in every corner of the Commonwealth receive the resources and opportunity they deserve.